Hybanos/HAHAddon/README.md

 <pre>
 - Highway Builder   | Fixed for a few anticheats
 - Stash Finder      | Copy paste of meteor's stash finder, but with regular blocks
+- Notifier          | From meteor but with coords player logger
 </pre>

 ## Hud: